pjsip/pjproject_docs/docs/source/specific-guides/network_nat/qos.rst

                                                 pj_qos_type *p_val);

-The API will set the traffic type according to the DSCP class, for '''both''' Layer 2 and Layer 3 QoS settings, where it's available.
+The API will set the traffic type according to the DSCP class, for **both** Layer 2 and Layer 3 QoS settings, where it's available.
 If any of the layer QoS setting is not settable, the API will silently ignore it.
-If '''both''' layers are not setable, the API will return error.
+If **both** layers are not setable, the API will return error.

 The API above is the recommended use of QoS, since it is the most portable across all platforms.